firedent/Japanese_Hirahana_characters_recognition/README.md

 # Pytorch and gradient descent
-This repo contains there parts for familiar with Pytorch lib and the implement of gradient descent with it.
+This repo contains there parts to familiar with Pytorch lib and the implement of gradient descent with it.

 Part1 includes the base math and torch operations.